Brad Pitt To Call Angelina Jolie’s Co-Star As Witness In Custody Trial

 Until the court hearing starts, the reasons for Pitt calling Armenante to the stand will remain classified.
 The actress is also known for roles in Grey’s Anatomy, Desperate Housewives, and Judging Amy.

 Despite not being divorced, Pitt and Jolie have been legally separated since 2019.
-Following the split, rumors swirled the Ocean’s 11 actor could rekindle his romance with Jennifer Aniston.
-However, as The Inquisitr reported, Pitt has instead been getting cozy with Nicole Poturalski, who is involved in an open marriage with her husband.
+Following the split, rumors swirled that the Ocean’s 11 actor could rekindle his romance with Jennifer Aniston.
+However, as The Inquisitr reported, Pitt has instead been getting cozy with Nicole Poturalski, who is reportedly involved in an open marriage with her husband.